 How do I do my taxes in a business partnership?

-It’s good to note that when it comes to partnerships, the taxes are paid by the individual partners and not by the partnership itself, even though the partnership must still submit a tax return.
+It’s good to note that when it comes to partnerships, the taxes are paid by the individual partners and not by the partnership itself, even though the partnership must still submit a Self Assessment tax return.

-The profits earned will be distributed amongst each partner depending on the agreement they have, and each individual partner will then submit a Self Assessment tax return according to their share of the profits.
+The profits earned will be distributed amongst each partner depending on the agreement they have, and each individual partner will then submit a Self Assessment tax return to report their share of the profits.